 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

-This module provides an introduction to the history and theory of visual culture.
-Philosophical and theoretical perspectives are used to explore vision as a social and cultural process, investigating the ways in which the meanings of the 'seen' are explored, constructed and contested in construction, display and discourse.
+This module provides a wide-ranging introduction to the history and theory of visual culture by focusing on the production, deployment and discourses of art, particularly as these are theorised in the writings of artists themselves.
+Philosophical, aesthetic and theoretical perspectives are used to explore vision as a social and cultural process, and the circulation of art as a social, cultural and political process.

 Choose four from:

 Beginning with Marx’s famous account of the commodity in the first chapter of Capital, this module explores a range of theoretical accounts of capitalism and examines their significance to the analysis of different cultural forms, including film, literature, and the contemporary visual arts.
 In doing so, you will consider changing conceptions of ‘culture’ itself, and its varying relations to ideas of art, modernity, production, the mass, autonomy, spectacle, and the culture industry.

 Through workshops and seminars, this module introduces you to practical and theoretical issues of using archives for the purposes of research or exhibition.
 With privileged access to the unique collections of the University of Westminster Archive, the module will enable you to examine: the principles of archival practice; how context, authorship, intentionality and audience participate in the construction of meanings of archive documents; the politics of the archive, including curatorial and artistic intervention, and the creation of alternative histories; the impact of digitisation, and issues of copyright and authorship.